syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Create-PDF-document-in-Blazor.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/Blazor/BlazorMauiAppCreatePdfSample).

-By executing the program, you will get the following output in the browser.
+By running the program, you will see the output in the browser when you click the "Whether" option in the left-side menu.
 ![Blazor client browser window](Create-PDF-Blazor/Maui_Blazor_browser_output.png)

-Click the Export to PDF button and you will get the PDF document with the following output.
+Click the `Export to PDF` button to get the PDF document with the following output.
 ![Blazor getting started output PDF document](Create-PDF-Blazor/Blazor_PDF_output.png)

 Click [here](https://www.syncfusion.com/document-processing/pdf-framework/blazor) to explore the rich set of Syncfusion PDF library features.